PhoenixPan/PracticalDataScience/Week1.md

 Out of sample error (generalization error): Errors on the data set that wasn't used to train the predictor.
 The data we don't have but want to predict.
 Importance: Out > In

-Overfitting: Sometimes, simple rules do better than complicated rules
+Overfitting: Happens when a prediction model is excessively complex.
+Sometimes, simple rules do better than complicated rules.